Cârlibaba: Demographics

 At the 2002 census, 85.3% of inhabitants were Romanians, 9% Germans (more specifically Bukovina Germans and Zipser Germans), and 5.4% Ukrainians.
 85.8% were Romanian Orthodox and 13.1% Roman Catholic.

 At the 2011 census, 89.05% of inhabitants were Romanians, 5.07% Germans (more specifically Bukovina Germans and Zipser Germans) and 4.08 Ukrainians.
 For the rest of 1.81% inhabitants, their ethnicity was registered as unknown.
 84.8% were Romanian Orthodox and 12.17% Roman Catholic.
-For the rest of 1.81 inhabitants, their religious confession was registered as unknown.
+For the rest of 1.81% inhabitants, their religious confession was registered as unknown.

-Late modern period history
+History

-In the past, more specifically during the late Modern Age and, implicitly, during the Habsburg period as well as, respectively, the Austro-Hungarian period, the commune was inhabited by a more sizable German community composed by Zipser German mining colonists (part of the broader Bukovina German community of the Suceava County).
+Along with the rest of Bukovina, Cârlibaba formed part of the Principality of Moldavia until 1774, when it was occupied by Russia, and soon handed over to Austria.
+Under Austria and Austria-Hungary, the commune was inhabited by a sizeable number of Zipser German mining colonists (part of the broader Bukovina German community of the historical region of Bukovina and Suceava County).

+During World War I, on 18–23 January 1915, it was the site of a battle between the Polish Legions and Russian troops, won by the Poles.
+A memorial to the fallen Polish soldiers was erected in 1932 near the Saint Louis church.